heroku/heroku-cli-plugin-ai/README.md

   --confirm=<value>     overwrite existing config vars or existing add-on attachments

 DESCRIPTION
-  provisions access to an AI model
+  provision access to an AI model

 EXAMPLES
   # Provision access to an AI model and attach it to your app with a default name: